 Can my employer temporarily lay me off without notice?

 This is a common question we get asked.
 Alberta’s Employment Standards Code states that employers should provide adequate notice in writing, and clearly state that the layoff is temporary.
 However, there are exceptions to this rule.
 The code includes an exemption for unforeseeable circumstances (such as COVID-19), in which an employer can provide notice for temporary layoff “as soon as is practicable.”
 Or, in other words, as soon as possible.
-If you received little notice before being temporarily laid off, your employer may have had legal reason to do so.
+If you received little notice before being temporarily laid off, your employer may have had a legal reason to do so.
 It’s always a good idea to speak with an employment lawyer to find out exactly what your rights are.
 At Litco Law, it won’t cost you anything to talk to a Calgary Temporary Layoff Lawyer today.
 Give us a call, send us an email, or shoot us a message in the chat.

 How long can I be temporarily laid off for?